ShazStar/blog/_posts/2025-09-10-UPS_NUT_Setup.md

 AT SHUTDOWN * EXECUTE powerdown
 AT SHUTDOWN * EXECUTE powerdown

-After everything is configured, do `brew services start nut` to start nut services
+After everything is configured, do `brew services start nut` to start nut services.

 And you can verify with the same command: `upsc ups@192.168.x.x`
 <img src="{{ site.baseurl }}/images/20250910_UPS/upsc_slave_mac.png" width="800"/>